paulagc/Skyline-Haskell/README.md

-# Skyline-Haskell
+# Skyline-Haskell-Prolog

-This Haskell script gives the skyline of the city given the coordenates of the buildings.
-This programming practice implements the algorithm divide and conquer.
+These Haskell and Prolog scripts give the skyline of the city given the coordenates of the buildings.
+These programming practices implement the algorithm divide and conquer.